intel/scikit-learn-intelex/doc/index.rst

 1. Instantiate and parameterize
 2. Run/compute on input data

 The below tables list the accepted arguments.
 Those with no default (None) are required arguments.
 All other arguments with defaults are optional and can be provided as keyword arguments (like ``optarg=77``).
 Each algorithm returns a class-like object with properties as its result.

 For algorithms with training and prediction, simply extract the ``model`` property from the result returned by the training and pass it in as the (second) input argument.

-Note that all input objects and the result/model properties are native types, e.g. standard types (integer, float, numpy arrays, ...).
+Note that all input objects and the result/model properties are native types, e.g. standard types (integer, float, Numpy arrays, Pandas DataFrames, ...).
 Additionally, if you provide the name of a csv-file as an input argument daal4py will work on the entire file content.

 Content
 -------